premchander-revature/interviewquestions/Collection_IS/Collections.md

 ---

-26. What is the difference between fail-safe and fail-fast properties?
+22. What is the difference between fail-safe and fail-fast properties?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-- Fail-fast Iterators throw ConcurrentModificationException when one Thread is iterating over collection object and other thread structurally modify Collection either by adding, removing, or modifying objects on the underlying collection.
+- Fail-fast Iterators throw `ConcurrentModificationException` when one thread is iterating over collection object and other thread structurally modify Collection either by adding, removing, or modifying objects on the underlying collection.
 - They are called fail-fast because they try to immediately throw Exception when they encounter failure. - On the other hand, fail-safe Iterators works on copy of collection instead of the original collection

 </blockquote>